-As a result, we assume a normal inverse default distribution with a coefficient of variation (ratio between standard deviation and mean default rate) of 38.7% that takes into account sovereign risk as well.
-The base case mean loss rate and the CoV assumption correspond to a portfolio credit enhancement of 23%.
+As a result, we assume a normal inverse default distribution with a coefficient of variation (ratio between standard deviation and mean default rate) of 49.31% that takes into account sovereign risk as well.

 Timing of default: We assumed a flat default timing curve as base case, spread over the portfolio's average life starting after the default definition.